robbinjohansson/vuebbble/README.md

 ## Vuebbble
-Simple vue component fetching a users dribbble shots using the dribbble api.
+Simple vue component displaying shots from a user using the dribbble api.

 ### Get started
 TODO